 3 The control phase uses the UWB channel and starts with the transmission by the initiator of either a One-to

-4 many Poll Compact Frame or a frame that carries the Scheduling IE (10.32.9.10).
+4 many Poll Compact Frame or a frame that carries the Scheduling IE (10.32.9.10) to the responders.
+Based on the control phase, the transmissions of responders may be scheduled.
 This frame may include

 5 slot scheduling information and RSF allocation for the responders, (i.e., ranging slot 0 in Figure 45).
 When